RotorHazard/community-plugins/README.md

-# RotorHazard Community Store
+# RotorHazard Community Plugins

-This project contains the database generation code for the RotorHazard Community Store.
+This project contains the database generation code for the list of community plugins for RotorHazard.

 ## Add a new plugin